cs3157-borowski/recitations/recitation_2/makefile.md

 **Phony Targets:**

 - A phony target is one that is not really the name of a file.
-Rather, it is a target that will be executed unconditionally (even if a file with the same name as the target already exists and is up to date).
+Rather, it is a target that will be executed unconditionally (even if a file with the same name as the target already exists and its dependencies (if any) are up to date).
 - `clean` and `all` are phony targets, so we specify that in our `Makefile` with `.PHONY: all clean`
-  - Note: the `.` in front of `.PHONY` means that `make` will not attempt to build the target.
+  - Note: the `.` in front of a target (`.PHONY` in this case) means that `make` will not attempt to build the target.

 Adding `all` and `clean` to our `Makefile`: